romulomanzano/NYC-311-Data-Analytics/README.md

 - least_common_complaints.sql
 - top_topp_complaint_types.sql

 While still in the Hive interpreter, enter `$ show tables` to confirm that the tables exist.
-You can also query the first few line of each table to inspect the data with a query like `$ SELECT * FROM avg_complaint_coords LIMIT 10`.
+You can also query the first few line of each table to inspect the data with a query like this:

+`$ SELECT * FROM avg_complaint_coords LIMIT 10`.

 ## Visualize the Data in Tableau

-1. Within your EC2 instance, run the following command: `hive --service hiveserver2 --hiveconf hive.server2.thrift.port=10000 &`.
+1. Within your EC2 instance, run the following command:

+`hive --service hiveserver2 --hiveconf hive.server2.thrift.port=10000 &`.

 This ensures that Tableau will be able to read from your Hive tables.

 2. Download Tableau Desktop [here](https://www.tableau.com/products/desktop).
 You can use a free trial if needed.
 Tableau also has free options for students.